Employment in Belgium

 Belgium has many very good public, private and online resources for foreign work seekers.
 For English speakers, the first stop on the work hunt should be Focus Career Services.
 It is a nonprofit organization assisting foreign work seekers in Brussels with networking, small business services, career counseling, employment hunting, work permit information, and more.

-Other employment resources in Belgium include career websites, which usually offer listings and career profiles in English, Flemish, and French; government-sponsored employment offices, which give work hunters information on where to look for jobs, help with preparing their CVs, job counseling and staffing agencies and recruiting firms.
+Other employment resources in Belgium include career websites, which usually offer listings and career profiles in English, Flemish, and French; government-sponsored employment offices, which give work hunters information on where to look for a jobs, help with preparing their CVs, job counseling and staffing agencies and recruiting firms.

 There is a significant shortage of IT staff in Belgium.
 The Belgian government is aware of this shortage and looks more favorably on applications from IT professionals.